jghoman/slider/src/site/markdown/slider_specs/writing_app_command_scripts.md

 python /apps/HBASE_ON_YARN/package/scripts/hbase_regionserver.py START /apps/commands/cmd_332/command.json /apps/HBASE_ON_YARN/package /apps/commands/cmd_332/strout.txt
 ```

+**Note**: The above is how Slider-Agent invokes the scripts.
+Its provided as a reference for developing the scripts themselves as well as a way to test/debug the scripts.

 ## Structure of JSON formatted parameter

 The parameters are organized as multi-layer name-value pairs.